CHAD BERGINNIS, CFM

-- Coordinate and communicate with federal agencies, the Administration, and Congress to promote effective policies and programs impacting flood risk, natural disasters and water resources of the nation that promote a sustainable society in an economic, environmental and social context, with a focus on community based decision making.
+- Coordinate and communicate with federal agencies, the Administration and Congress to promote effective policies and programs impacting flood risk, natural disasters and water resources of the nation that promote a sustainable society in an economic, environmental and social context, with a focus on community-based decision making.

-- Develop tools, how-to guides and training for community officials and local staff to manage and reduce flood risk, using comprehensive watershed and community growth approaches, such as "No Adverse Impact"
+- Develop tools, how-to guides and training for community officials and local staff to manage and reduce flood risk using comprehensive watershed and community growth approaches such as "No Adverse Impact."

 - Communicate and coordinate with other professional organizations and partners with common goals and interests.

-- Provide liaison to and seek input from members, chapters, and corporate sponsors.
+- Provide liaison to and seek input from members, chapters and corporate sponsors.

-- Develop conferences, workshops, and web based training, and web source information for flood risk professionals
+- Develop conferences, workshops and web-based training, and web source information for flood-risk professionals.

 LARRY A. LARSON, P.E., CFM

-Mr. Larson is a founding member of Association of State Floodplain Managers, Inc., established in 1977.
-He was the national Chair from 1979-82 and volunteered as the Executive Director from 1982 until it became a staff position in February, 1997.
-As the Director Emeritus he serves as policy advisor to the ASFPM Executive Director and leadership of the Association in accordance with the directives of the Board of Directors and the guidelines of the Constitution and Bylaws of the Association.
-These policy issues range from national flood and water policy to policy of all agencies whose programs impact flood risk management in the nation.
-Besides FEMA and the Corps of Engineers, this would include policies and programs promulgated by agencies such as USDA, NOAA, EPA, DOT, DOI and Commerce, as well as the White House and Congress.Mr.
-Larson has worked in the water resources profession for 50 years, since graduating from the University of Wisconsin - Platteville with a B.S. in Civil Engineering.
+Larry Larson is a founding member of ASFPM, which was established in 1977.
+He was the national chair from 1979-82 and volunteered as the executive director from 1982 until it became a staff position in February 1997.
+He then served as the association's executive director until 2012, when he became the director emeritus.
+As the director emeritus he serves as policy advisor to the ASFPM executive director and leadership of the association.
+These policy issues range from national flood and water policy to policy of all agencies whose programs impact flood-risk management in the nation.
+Besides FEMA and the Corps of Engineers, this would include policies and programs promulgated by agencies such as USDA, NOAA, EPA, DOT, DOI and Commerce, as well as the White House and Congress.
+Larson has worked in the water resources profession for 54 years since graduating from the University of Wisconsin - Platteville with a B.S. in Civil Engineering.
 He is a registered Professional Engineer in Wisconsin and California.

-- Direct and monitor work planning, conference and meeting support and provide staff support for Board, Committees, CFMs and membership;
+- Direct and monitor work planning, conference and meeting support and provide staff support for board, committees, CFMs and membership.

-- Serve on the Certification Board of Regents and oversees effective implementation of the CFM program in the nation;
+- Serve on the Certification Board of Regents and oversees effective implementation of the CFM program in the nation.

-- Oversee projects, grants, contracts and publications in cooperation with Project Managers and other Association staff and volunteers;
+- Oversee projects, grants, contracts and publications in cooperation with project managers and other association staff and volunteers.

-- Represent ASFPM and its membership on National Policy development, and decision making.
+- Represent ASFPM and its membership on national policy development and decision making.

-ALAN LULLOFF, PE, CFM
+ALAN LULLOFF, P.E., CFM